See why 4thWay now accepts ethical ads.

 Most universities are in the UK.
 For Lendwise to consider an overseas university, it has to be of particularly high regard.
 This means mostly top business schools and high-ranking universities.

-Lendwise’s loans have performed very well and the proportion of loans that have suffered bad debts is on the low side.
+Lendwise’s loans have performed well so far and the proportion of loans that have suffered bad debts is on the lower side for personal lending.

 About 15% of borrowers so far have been to non-UK nationals.
-These loans have a comparably good record versus loans to UK borrowers.
+These loans have a comparably excellent record versus loans to UK borrowers.

 How much experience do Lendwise’s key people have?

-After nine years of assessing P2P lending companies and seeing their following results, it’s not easy to reassure us when prior experience is limited, but it does happen from time-to-time.
+After 11 years of assessing P2P lending companies and seeing their following results, it’s not easy to reassure us when prior experience is limited, but it does happen from time-to-time.

 The named team has demonstrated little direct prior experience in terms of assessing loans, credit-risk policy and analysis, or recovery of bad debts.
 Backgrounds are also not in consumer lending, for the most part.